-Feelings and emotions you may have
+Feelings and emotions you might have

 Where to get help

-Having treatment for cancer can be very upsetting.
 We all have our own ways of managing difficulties.

 Some people have a close network of family and friends to support them.
 Others would rather get help from people who aren't involved in their illness.